 - Extras included.

-If we rented the entire home for 5 guests, it would come closer to $1,261/week.
+If we listed the entire home for 5 guests, it would come closer to $1,261/week.

-The average expected annual profit from Airbnb hosts renting out a full two bedroom apartment or house in 15 cities studied by SmartAsset was $20,619.
-It's not a small amount, but it's not going to be a full time job renting one unit.
+The average expected annual profit from Airbnb hosts listing a full two bedroom apartment or house in 15 cities studied by SmartAsset was $20,619.
+It's not a small amount, but it's not going to be a full time job listing one room.

 Traditional Rent Vs Airbnb

-It should be noted that renting your home via Airbnb is going to typically have more expenses than just leasing the house to one owner, and it's also going to be more work intensive.
-You'll have to email and talk with potential renters, clean out the units after a rental is complete, replace extras that are depleted and more.
-Basically you're running a vacation rental company, versus with a rental where you're just providing them with the home and that's it.
+It should be noted that listing your home via Airbnb is going to typically have more expenses than just leasing the house to one owner, and it's also going to be more work intensive.
+You'll have to email and talk with potential guests, clean out the units after a stay is complete, replace extras that are depleted and more.
+Basically you're running a hotel, versus with a traditional rental where you're just providing them with the home and that's it.

 Hosting on Airbnb Can Provide A Nice Side Income

 Being an Airbnb host is a nice way to bring in some nice income on the side.
-Whether you're renting out an extra bedroom in your basement, or renting out an entire vacation home, it can bring in enough money to help pay part of your mortgage, or to help fund your retirement.
+Whether you're listing an extra bedroom in your basement, or listing an entire vacation home, it can bring in enough money to help pay part of your mortgage, or to help fund your retirement.